Ita Thaomei: Story

-Catching of the thief

 The old widow began her story:

 "Once upon a time, there lived an old woman in a village.
 She lived alone.
 One night, while spinning, she fell asleep.
 In her dream, she saw a thief breaking into her house.
 Actually a thief had already broken into her house and was trying to steal the utensils in the house.

 The old woman woke up and saw it.
 Immediately, she began to shout, "Thief, thief.
 There is 'a thief in my house."

 The old widow actually kept shouting at the top of her voice.
-Finally, her neighbours woke up and rushed to her house.
-The old widow told them of the thief hiding in the corner.
-The thief who was listening to the story of the old woman was caught by the villagers.
+Her neighbours woke up and rushed to her house, where they caught the thief and thanked the clever widow.

-Thus, her wit and wisdom saved her.
-The villagers thanked the clever widow.
-She helped them catch the thief so easily.

 In popular culture

 The Meitei language animation film Ita Thaomei, inspired by the folk tale of the same name, was officially launched at the Software Technology Park of India in Mantripukhri.
 This groundbreaking 40-minute film was produced by X-treme Wave.

 Dr. Thangjam Rabikanta took on the role of art director, while the animation work was carried out by Rajkumar Sanahal and Wairokpam Trishinath.
 Hijam Satyabrata, a cartoonist, also contributed by designing various characters.

 The movie had a budget of around ₹15 lakhs.